bsc-s2/lua-acid/doc/acid/async_cache.md

     The name of shared dictionary(carete by lua_shared_dict) used by lua-resty-lock.

 -   `service_name`:
-    It is a string.
+    It is a string used as key prefix when set shared dict, so different services can use same keys.

 -   `update_handler`:
-    It is a table, must contain field `get_latest`, which is a callback function, used to get the latest value of a key.
+    A table contains a callback function `get_latest`, which is used to get the latest value of a key.
 The syntax of function `get_latest` is `get_latest(self, storage_key)`, the first argument is the `update_handler` table, the second argument is the key passed to `get`, prefixed by service_name and a slash, the return of this function is a table contain two fields: `value` and `cache_expire_time`,